Zixu2305/Youtube-Academy-Standalone/README.md

 ```

 New videos ingested from the console or learner portal are embedded into Qdrant automatically after upsert. `scripts/embed_yt_videos.py` remains useful for backfills or full rebuilds.

+## Troubleshooting

+If startup fails, check these first:

+- `.env` exists and contains `LLM_PROVIDER`, `LLM_MODEL`, `LLM_API_KEY`, and `YOUTUBE_API_KEY` when needed
+- MySQL, MongoDB, adminer, and Qdrant are running before you start the app
+- the Excel source files are present in `data/raw/`
+- `python qdrant/create_collections.py` has been run before vector search or recommend flows
+- `scripts/embed_sf_skill_levels.py` has been run before trying SkillsFuture search or recommendation
+- the FastAPI app is running on the expected port before opening `/docs` or `/academy`

+Common symptoms:

+- empty recommendation results usually mean Qdrant collections or embeddings are missing
+- quiz generation failures usually mean the LLM provider or API key is not configured
+- preview and ingest failures usually mean the YouTube API key is missing or quota is exhausted

 ## Workflow A: YouTube Ingestion (Implemented)